zac-perry/Greedy-and-Network-Flow-Algorithms/README.md

 0 will always be the source vertex, and the vertex with the largest id will always be the sink.
 In the above example that makes 0 the source and 4 the sink.

+## TODO
+- actual huffman part
+- decode (not required but would be cool.
+Isn't very hard I don't think
+    - basically just traverse the encoded part and lookup the codes in a dict